supercollider/supercollider/README_WINDOWS.md

 The latter is only valid within the current command prompt session.

 ### Manifest mode
 When detected, vcpkg is used in "manifest mode".
 That means that there's no need to separately install dependencies - they will be installed automatically during the `cmake ..` configure step.
-The following cmake flags allow controling which dependencies are used from vcpkg: `USE_VCPKG_FFTW`, `USE_VCPKG_LIBSNDFILE`, `USE_VCPKG_READLINE`, and `USE_VCPKG_PORTAUDIO`.
+The following cmake flags allow controling which dependencies are used from vcpkg: `USE_VCPKG_FFTW`, `USE_VCPKG_LIBSNDFILE`, and `USE_VCPKG_READLINE`.
 When vcpkg is detected, all of them are set to `ON` _when building on Windows_.

 ### Building without vcpkg